Latest report released on performance of NSW public hospitals

 - 96% of non-urgent surgery was performed on time.

-Detailed results for more than 80 hospitals in NSW are now available on BHI’s online reporting tool Healthcare Observer at www.bhi.nsw.gov.au/healthcare_observer
+Five years of detailed results for more than 80 hospitals in NSW are available on BHI’s online interactive portal Healthcare Observer at www.bhi.nsw.gov.au/healthcare_observer